SauravP97/toy-transformer/README.md

 <img src="./media/loss-epochs.png" width="600" alt="Loss Epochs">

-## Training and Inference with Transformer model
+## :small_orange_diamond: Training and Inference with Transformer model

 This repo enables you to train your own block of text data on a decoder-only transformer model and run predictions on your machine.
 You do not need a GPU to run training iterations and inference (predictions) using this report but can still get a gist of how the transformer model works.

-### Step 1: Tokenize your dataset before feeding it to the Transformer model.
+### :small_blue_diamond: Step 1: Tokenize your dataset before feeding it to the Transformer model.

 The below 2 lines of code takes in your text block and tokenize them through a character level tokenizer.